malan88/vimwiki/reviews/Dark.md

 trapped in their cult, obsessed with a fascisistic leader.
 The series may touch on 1920-1953-1986-2019-2052, but the bunker is quite clearly built in WWII.
 The stench of history hangs over the Germans always.

+### Episode 7
+#### Mon 13 Jul 2020 04:33:50 PM EDT
+The 33 year cycle makes sense from a purely physical sense.
+Let's say you travel through time but not space.
+Supposing absolute space exists (a supposition that is not a given), if you were to travel 25 years in time, but stay in the same physical space, you would die in the vacuum of space, because the earth is not in the same place.
+Technically, with the earth alone, this would be fine on a yearly basis.
+Therefore the 33 year cycle is perhaps more interested in the symbolic function of 33 years.
+But a discrete requirement of time travel makes complete sense.

+### Episode 8
+#### Mon 13 Jul 2020 06:10:28 PM EDT
+Given the name of the town, Winden, is German for wind (I believe it's a plural? winds?), there seems to be a bit of forethought on this.
+In the series, the wormhole tunnel is always very windy when the door is opened.
+It would be entirely plausible that there would be massive air pressure differences between localized times.
+But there's something funnier in that: the winds of time.

+Something I have believed for some time, picking up from earlier when I was talking about the necessity of contingencies, is that reality is not composed of incidental contingencies but larger trends and functional ruts.
+Change any little contingent event in history and it will still turn out mostly the same.
+This is entirely contrary to most people's instincts, but it's how I view a lot of things: morality, temporalism, history, fate.
+The arc of history bends toward justice is a high-minded way of seeing this.

+I see morality as being relative, in the sense that I am not in any way a "moral realist."
+I really believe it would require supernatural agency to conclude in any form of moral realism.
+That said, there are certain human universal morals: not killing, not hurting others, not stealing (in societies with private property).
+The conclusion is that human beings have universal morals, but how can that be if there is no moral realism?
+Well, simply through logic these are morals that allow for the continued existence of human society.
+These are the most essential "functional ruts" of moral society.
+Smaller, more idiosyncratic "functional ruts" come into existence through the continued interaction of a given society.
+Almost like informal jurisprudence.

+Species are not "real."
+There is no Platonistic Ideal Form of the Human Being.
+But through functional ruts there exists a large body of co-occurring traits that we call human beings.
+The same can basically be said for every species.
+Sometimes the gradients along a given set of species is blurry.
+That is because there is no necessity for reality to define further the border between those two species.
+Race is even more fuzzy like this.

+History, likewise, is like this.
+Or at least, this is how I view it.
+We hear about contingencies in history all the time in alternative history.
+What if the allies lost at Midway.
+What if the South won Gettysburg.
+What if Winston Churchill had died crossing the road?
+Well, I have a feeling history would not have turned out that much more different than it has.
+Certainly there would be slight changes, and the more contingent a given incidental that you change the greater the changes, but we'd probably still be talking on cell phones and worrying about the spread of democracy and human rights.
+We're human beings, and the same forces would be at play.

+I, being a human being, am full of contradictions.
+Thus, I often spend some time wondering about if the Athenians had won the Pelopponesian War (the Athenians, if you are unaware, were the ancient equivalent of the DNC: able to snatch defeat from the clutches of victory; hell, they're both democrats).
+I often think, man, democracy would have been acendant, Athens would have reached even greater heights, Rome may never have gotten off the ground, the Mediterannean may have remained the center of civilization, who knows what ramifications that might have had.
+Sparta's victory over Athens is the ancient equivalent of the Nazi's beating the allies.

+Except that's probably bullshit and I'm just mentally masturbating.
+History is a struggle of good (liberalism, freedom, equality) against evil (racialism, tribalism, authoritarianism) and it always has been.
+The same forces would have been at play then as now, and remarkably similar results would have prevailed.
+We just might be speaking a weird cross between Celtic and Greek instead of Celtic and Latin (I'm speaking here, of course, of French, and it's incredible influences over English.
+If you've never realized it, English speakers are basically speaking a form of French with a German grammatical structure).

+Seeing the caves as the past and the power plant as the future, especially through the lens of Germany's rejection of nuclear energy, makes the symbolism very interesting, very complex.

+Wow, this old fuck Tannhaus just came out and said it: the future influences the past.

+I've been saying this for a decade.

+Causation does not exist.
+Necessitation does.
+Events require each other.

+Imagine an old engine.
+There are part types A-Z. You have to replace part B, but part B is no longer manufactured.
+So you have to get part Bb from the manufacturer.
+Trouble is, part Bb is incompatible with part C, so you also have to update part C to part Cb.
+Idealistically, let's just leave it there, but you could have a whole cascade of dependency hell as a result of this.
+This is reality.
+Time.
+Causation.
+Event C is dependent on part B, but just as much, B is dependent on part C, so that you can't change them independently.
+There are functional equivalences depending upon the resolution, but events necessitate each other in complex webs of conditionality, often biconditionality.

+Helge Doppler is the second child of the series to keep dead birds and stare at them.
+Charlotte Doppler as a teenager was the first (I believe).
+They are not blood.
+This is interesting for several reasons.
+The first is that it indicates that the two characters have a deeper self-analytical soul than the other characters.
+They are introspective.
+Or they long for freedom.
+The second thing it prompts is an analysis of the name Doppler.
+The doppler effect has to do with blue shifts and red shifts, objects approaching and receding and how that shifts wave lengths.
+This seems relevant to the future.
+The Doppler family changes the most over the course of the series?
+They are the strangest, to be sure.